Tech-at-DU/ACS-4330-Query-Languages/Lessons/Lesson-8.md

 ## After This Lesson

-Submit your completed nested resolvers project to GradeScope.
+Push your completed nested resolvers project to `lesson-08/` in your course repo.

 Before moving on, you should be able to:
 - [ ] Explain what the `parent` argument is and when it's used